k-bx/owlcloud/README.md

 GET-parameters from your API description are not used?).

 Now, the interesting part is the `checkValidity` function.
-We put it in `Common.hs`, since it'd be reused by other microservices in future.
-It will do a request to Users microservice, check validity of a token, and show an error if needed.
+We put it in `Common.hs`, since it'd be reused by other microservices in the future.
+It will do a request to the Users microservice, check the validity of a token, and show an error if needed.

 ```haskell